Lubuto/Git_Definitions/README.md

 6. Merge
 Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.

+GIIT TIPS

+1. How to remove a repository

+On GitHub, navigate to the main page of the repository.
+Under your repository name, click  Settings.
+Under Danger Zone, click Delete this repository.